alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 <!-- So the point of learning REST is exactly what fielding intended it to be: a means of analyzing the -->
 <!-- current architecture of the World Wide Web, and noting its deficiencies. -->
 <!-- It's great that the web platform has applications that deviate wildly from distributed hypermedia. -->

+*Thanks to Carson Gross for his feedback on a draft of this article.*

 # Notes